viktor-homeniuk/Shooter/README.md

 # Shooter
 Third Person Shooter game developed using Unreal Engine 4.
+Although Project was created using FPS template, almost everything was removed later.
+Character was rebuild based on UE4 Free Animation Starter Pack (Skeleton and animations).
+For demonstration purpose default level from Infinity Blade was used (UE4 free InfinityBlade Assets package).
+Game was developed using some free assets found on the web too.

 ## Few key project's features: